 Q. Are there books written specifically for children that can help them understand and cope with a parent's cancer diagnosis?

 After talking to your child about a cancer diagnosis, books can be a helpful follow-up to encourage learning more about cancer, exploring feelings and asking questions.
 It can also be a nice opportunity to spend quiet time together or give your child some autonomy to learn independently.
-Books are available for different age groups and developmental stages.
+Books or other publications are available for different age groups and developmental stages.
 It is important to choose books that are appropriate for your child by not only looking at the recommended age on the book, but also by looking through the book in its entirety.

 - Mom and the Polka Dot Boo Boo tells a story about a young mother’s journey through breast cancer (ages 2-5)

 - Our Mom Has Cancer helps children understand and cope with a parent’s cancer (ages 5-12)